jadekeegan/compiler/README.md

 1. Used a single traversal for Identification and Type-Checking.
 (1pt)
 2. Reduced the number of pushes/pops in my compiler.
 (2pts?)
 3. Extended ModRMSIB to use mod=00 and mod=01 properly.
 This is done through if statements at the bottom of my Make() methods.
 (1pt)
+4. Implement method overloading.
+See the `/tests` directory for the tests.
+(2pts)